mikejolley/woocommerce-product-gift-wrap/readme.txt

 == Screenshots ==

-1. Stats shown in the footer
+1. The customisable gift message and checkbox

 == Changelog ==